phylum-dev/phylum-ci/CONTRIBUTING.md

     poetry check --lock --strict

     # Install the main dependencies only:
-    poetry sync --only main
+    poetry sync

     # Alternatively, specific dependency groups can be installed at the same
     # time.
-It makes sense to add the "dev" group now, which includes the "test"
+It makes sense to add the "dev" group now, which includes the
-    # and "qa" groups now, if new code is going to be added and tested:
+    # "test" and "qa" groups, if new code is going to be added and tested:
-    poetry sync --only main,dev
+    poetry sync --with dev
     ```

 7. Create a branch for local development: